-201 An essential distinction between energy and other markets is that price is strongly influenced by time of delivery.
-Energy for sale at 2:00 AM, when energy use is low, may not have the same value as energy for 202 203 sale at the same location at 2:00 PM, during the working day.
-EMIX conveys time and Interval by 204 incorporating WS-Calendar into tenders, transactions, and delivery.
-Not all market information is available 205 in real time.
-Present day markets, particularly wholesale markets, may have deferred charges (e.g. balancing charges) that cannot be determined at point of sale.
-Other markets may require additional 206 207 purchases to allow the use of the energy purchased (e.g. same-time transmission rights or pipeline fees 208 when accepting delivery on a forward contract).
+202 An essential distinction between energy and other markets is that price is strongly influenced by time of delivery.
+Energy for sale at 2:00 AM, when energy use is low, may not have the same value as energy for 203 204 sale at the same location at 2:00 PM, during the working day, EMIX conveys time and Interval by 205 incorporating WS-Calendar into tenders, transactions, and delivery.
+Not all market information is available 206 in real time.
+Present day markets, particularly wholesale markets, may have deferred charges (e.g. 207 balancing charges) that cannot be determined at point of sale.
+Other markets may require additional 208 purchases to allow the use of the energy purchased (e.g. same-time transmission rights or pipeline fees 209 when accepting delivery on a forward contract).
 EMIX is useful for representing available price and

-209 product information.
+210 product information.

-210 2.1.1 Product Terminology
+211 2.1.1 Product Terminology

-211 This specification uses a definition of Product that is inclusive of attributes including schedule, location, and source.
+212 This specification uses a definition of Product that is inclusive of attributes including schedule, location, and source.
 Some markets define products in a more restricted or general manner.
 We combine the various attributes of a thing bought or sold, shown graphically in FIGURE 2-1.
-In this specification we markets) define products at a higher level (e.g. Energy) which is considered the same product regardless

-214 define a product to include both the type of product (e.g., Energy), the response time (e.g. fast enough to 215 qualify as Regulation), and the delivery time as shown by the black arrow.
-Others (e.g., ISO Wholesale
+In this specification we define a product to include both the type of product (e.g., Energy), the response time (e.g. fast enough to qualify as Regulation), and the delivery time as shown by the black arrow.
+Others (e.g., ISO Wholesale markets) define products at a higher level (e.g. Energy) which is considered the same product regardless

-217 of delivery time, as indicated by the gray arrow.
+218 of delivery time, as indicated by the gray arrow.

-218 Figure 2-1is illustrative, not normative; the order of significance is not defined in this specification.
+219 Figure 2-1 is illustrative, not normative; the order of significance is not defined in this specification.

-219 Moreover, there are attributes such as Source or Power Quality that do not easily fit in a single dimension-and a renewable source typically makes a different Product with different value.
+220 Moreover, there are attributes such as Source or Power Quality that do not easily fit in a single dimension-and a renewable source typically makes a different Product with different value.